Vision-Proprioception Fusion with Mamba2 in End-to-End Reinforcement Learning for Motion Control: Abstract

 \section{Abstract}

-End-to-end reinforcement learning for motion control promises unified perception–action policies that scale across embodiments and tasks, yet most deployed controllers are either \emph{blind} (proprioception-only) or rely on fusion backbones with unfavorable compute–memory trade-offs.
+End-to-end reinforcement learning (RL) for motion control trains policies directly from sensor inputs to motor commands, enabling unified controllers for different robots and tasks.
+However, most existing methods are either \emph{blind} (proprioception-only) or rely on fusion backbones with unfavorable compute–memory trade-offs.
 Recurrent controllers struggle with long-horizon credit assignment, and Transformer-based fusion incurs quadratic cost in token length, limiting temporal and spatial context.
 We present a vision-driven cross-modal RL framework built on \emph{SSD-Mamba2}, a selective state-space backbone that applies \emph{state-space duality (SSD)} to enable both recurrent and convolutional scanning with hardware-aware streaming and near-linear scaling.
 Proprioceptive states and exteroceptive observations (e.g., depth tokens) are encoded into compact tokens and fused by stacked SSD-Mamba2 layers.
 The selective state-space updates retain long-range dependencies with markedly lower latency and memory use than quadratic self-attention, enabling longer look-ahead, higher token resolution, and stable training under limited compute.
 Policies are trained end-to-end under curricula that randomize terrain and appearance and progressively increase scene complexity.
 A compact, state-centric reward balances task progress, energy efficiency, and safety.
 Across diverse motion-control scenarios, our approach consistently surpasses strong state-of-the-art baselines in return, safety (collisions and falls), and sample efficiency, while converging faster at the same compute budget.
-These results suggest that SSD-Mamba2 provides a practical fusion backbone for scalable, foresightful, and efficient end-to-end motion control.
+These results suggest that SSD-Mamba2 provides a practical fusion backbone for resource-constrained robotic and autonomous systems in engineering informatics applications.

+\begin{highlights} \item \textbf{Establishing SSD-Mamba2 as a backbone for RL motion control.} We present the first study to leverage the SSD–based Mamba2 architecture in reinforcement learning for end-to-end motion control, demonstrating its suitability as an efficient and scalable sequence model in this domain.

+\item \textbf{Demonstrating effective cross-modal fusion.} We show that SSD-Mamba2 provides an efficient and expressive backbone for integrating proprioceptive states with depth-image tokens.
+Its near-linear scaling, stable recurrent updates, and ability to capture long-range dependencies enable foresightful and robust control, outperforming Transformer-based and proprioception-only approaches.

+\item \textbf{Validating end-to-end training with PPO.} We integrate SSD-Mamba2 into a PPO pipeline, complemented by domain randomization, obstacle-density curricula, and a compact state-centric reward.
+This design yields faster convergence, higher training efficiency, and more stable performance than established baselines.